hasktorch/hasktorch-stack-skeleton/README.md

 ## Troubleshooting

-In case you can load the library but get runtime errors like
+In case you can load the library but get linker errors like

 ```
 λ> Torch.exp t